Neville Lyttelton

-General The Honourable Sir Neville Gerald Lyttelton, GCB, GCVO, PCi (28 October 1845 – 6 July 1931) was a British Army officer from the Lyttelton family who served against the Fenian Raids, and in the Anglo-Egyptian War, the Mahdist War and the Second Boer War.
+General Sir Neville Gerald Lyttelton, GCB, GCVO, PCi (28 October 1845 – 6 July 1931) was a British Army officer from the Lyttelton family who served against the Fenian Raids, and in the Anglo-Egyptian War, the Mahdist War and the Second Boer War.
 He was Chief of the General Staff at the time of the Haldane Reforms and then became Commander-in-Chief, Ireland.

-Army career
+Military career

 Born the son of 4th Baron Lyttelton and Mary Lyttelton (née Glynne) and educated at Eton College, Lyttelton was commissioned into the Rifle Brigade in January 1865.
 As a junior officer he was sent to Canada, where he helped defeat the Fenian raids in 1866 and served as secretary to the Oregon Boundary Commission in 1867.
 He was promoted to lieutenant on 14 July 1869, to captain on 13 October 1877 and to major on 22 February 1882.
 In 1880 he was made private secretary to Hugh Childers, Secretary of State for War.

-He took part in the Anglo-Egyptian War in 1882 as an Aide-de-Camp to Sir John Adye, from 1 August 1882.
+Lyttelton took part in the Anglo-Egyptian War in 1882 as an Aide-de-Camp to Sir John Adye, from 1 August 1882.
 He saw action at the Battle of Tel el-Kebir and was mentioned in despatches.
 He was promoted to brevet lieutenant colonel and awarded the Order of Osmanieh (4th Class) on 17 November 1882.

-He became assistant military secretary to Lieutenant General Sir John Adye in his role as Governor of Gibraltar on 1 January 1883 and military secretary to Lord Reay, Governor of Bombay in 1885.
+Lyttelton became assistant military secretary to Lieutenant General Sir John Adye in his role as Governor of Gibraltar on 1 January 1883 and military secretary to Lord Reay, Governor of Bombay in 1885.
 In his young life he made friends, mixing in whiggish aristocratic circles with Edward Grey and Arthur Balfour, later the shapers of imperial foreign policy.
 He was promoted to brevet colonel on 18 November 1886 and became second-in-command of the 3rd Battalion of his regiment in 1890.
 Promoted to the substantive rank of lieutenant colonel on 9 November 1892, he became commanding officer of the 1st Battalion of his regiment in 1893 and went on to be commanding officer of the 2nd Battalion of his regiment in Ireland.

 He went on to be assistant adjutant-general at Headquarters in December 1894 and assistant military secretary there in October 1897 and took part in the state funeral of Former prime minister William Gladstone in May 1898.

-He was given command of 2nd Brigade with the temporary rank of brigadier general on 13 July 1898 and led his brigade at the battle of Omdurman in September 1898 during the Mahdist War.
+Lyttelton was given command of 2nd Brigade with the temporary rank of brigadier general on 13 July 1898 and led his brigade at the battle of Omdurman in September 1898 during the Mahdist War.

-He returned to his role as assistant military secretary at headquarters on 21 October 1898 and then, having become a supernumerary major general for distinguished service in the field on 15 November 1898 and promoted to the substantive rank of major general on 10 February 1899, he briefly took back his old command at 2nd Brigade, now based at Aldershot Command, on 1 September 1899.
+Lyttelton returned to his role as assistant military secretary at headquarters on 21 October 1898 and then, having become a supernumerary major general for distinguished service in the field on 15 November 1898 and promoted to the substantive rank of major general on 10 February 1899, he briefly took back his old command at 2nd Brigade, now based at Aldershot Command, on 1 September 1899.